US Expat Taxes for Americans Living in France – What You Need to Know

 French taxes – what you need to know

 French tax returns are due by mid May.
 The exact date is confirmed early each year.
 The French equivalent of the IRS is called the Direction Générale des Finances Publiques, and the French tax return form is called form 2042.
-Taxes can be paid in monthly instalments, by 15th month, starting in February.
+Taxes can be paid in monthly instalments, by 15th of each month, starting in February.

 Alongside income tax, there are taxes on owning property (Taxe Foncière), living in a property, whether you rent or own it (Taxe d’Habitation), and owning a TV or device for watching TV, such as a DVD player or computer (Redevance Audiovisuelle).
 Lastly, there is an annual wealth tax for anyone with French assets worth over 800,000 Euros.